filipsnastins/tomodachi-testcontainers/docs/features.md

 - [`SNSSQSTestClient`][tomodachi_testcontainers.clients.SNSSQSTestClient] helps test
   [Tomodachi](https://github.com/kalaspuff/tomodachi) applications that communicate through AWS SNS SQS.

+## Logging

+Upon Testcontainers' shutdown, their logs are forwarded to Python's logger, making it possible to see what happened inside the containers.
+It's useful for debugging failing tests, especially in a deployment pipeline, because containers are immediately deleted when the test run finishes, leaving behind only their logs.

 ## Configuration

 Most features are configurable with environment variables, e.g., a path to Dockerfile, Testcontainer image versions, etc.